Analytic integral solutions for induced gravitational waves: Introduction

 In this article, we provide analytic integral solutions for the second-order induced GWs from both linear scalar and tensor perturbations.
-We also present the full second-order source terms with all three types of cosmological perturbations, so calculating the solutions from the sources with vector perturbations is straightforward.
-This articles is outlined as follows.
-In Section~\ref{sec:equation}, we provide the full traceless evolution equation for the spatial metric tensor including all the explicit second-order source terms.
+We also present the full second-order source terms with all three types of cosmological perturbations, so it should be straightforward to calculate the solutions from the sources with vector perturbations.
+This article is outlined as follows.
+In Section~\ref{sec:equation}, we provide the full traceless evolution equation for the spatial metric tensor, including all the explicit second-order source terms.
 In Section~\ref{sec:linearsol}, we solve the equations of motion for the linear cosmological perturbations that will be used in Section~\ref{sec:inducedGWsols} to compute the analytic integral solutions for the second-order induced GWs.
 We briefly summarize our results in Section~\ref{sec:conc}.
 Some technical details are relegated to the appendix sections.